GirlInPurple/fabric-moderation-engine/README.md

 **We are no longer taking feature requests, this is already alot to program considering we are a 2-person team.
 If you suggest features they will not be added until all of the features below have been added first.**
 - [ ] Finish README.md, CONTRIBUTING.md, and DOCS.md
 - [ ] Post to Modrinth
-  - [ ] Add a Modrinth update notification on startup
+  - [ ] Update checker (adds a Modrinth update notification on startup)
-- [ ] Compatibility with other mods
+- [ ] Incorporate with other mods
   - [ ] [Bluemap](https://modrinth.com/plugin/bluemap)/[Dynmap](https://modrinth.com/plugin/dynmap)/[Squaremap](https://modrinth.com/plugin/squaremap) for showing whitelisted/blacklisted areas
   - [ ] [FLan](https://modrinth.com/mod/flan) for easier and more configs for certain areas
   - [ ] Any mod that adds a liquid ([Create](https://modrinth.com/mod/create)'s Honey and [Chocolate](https://www.curseforge.com/minecraft/mc-mods/create-confectionery) come to mind) will follow the same rules as water and alava entering a blacklisted area